We are currently recruiting volunteers to support residents at Bendale Acres.

 Pavillon Omer Deslauriers

-Bendale Acres is home to a 37-bed French language services resident home area, which has been designated under the French Language Services Act.
+Bendale Acres is home to a 37-person French language services resident home area, which has been designated under the French Language Services Act.
 Staff are bilingual in English and French, and are able to provide care for residents in their preferred language.
 Residents can enjoy recreational activities, special events and spiritual and religious care, as well as music, art and complementary care in a language-specific environment.

-A Guide for Planning and Providing Francophone Long-Term Care Services is for those involved in planning, advocating for, and providing Francophone health services.
+A Guide for Planning and Providing Francophone Long-Term Care Services is for those involved in planning, advocating for and providing Francophone health services.
 The guide provides an optimal model for providing long-term care in French and features the Pavillon Omer Deslauriers and Bendale Acres.

 Toronto Emergency Management leads and facilitates activities related to the City’s ability to mitigate, prepare for, respond to, and recover from major emergencies.